-This article describes how users can access ERA5 data via the Climate Data Store (CDS) infrastructure.
+This article describes how users can access the family of ERA5 datasets via the Climate Data Store (CDS) infrastructure.

-ERA5 data can be downloaded through the CDS either through the CDS web interface or programmatically using the CDS API service.
+ERA5 data can be downloaded through the CDS either via the CDS web interface or programmatically using the CDS API service.

 - CDS account - If you do not yet have a CDS account, please create one HERE.